May 29, 2026

 Accreditation and Quality Standards

-The difference between ICF-accredited programs (Level 1, Level 2, Level 3) and non-accredited short courses is significant.
+The difference between ICF-accredited programs (Level 1, Level 2, Level 3) and unaccredited short courses is significant.
 Programs with ICF or EMCC accreditation typically cost more because they must meet strict requirements.
-Faculty must hold recognised credentials such as PCC or MCC.
+Faculty must hold recognized credentials such as PCC or MCC.
 Curriculum must cover defined competencies in sufficient depth.
 Assessment processes must demonstrate trainee competence.

-Non-accredited courses may offer introductory coaching skills at lower prices, but they do not prepare you for an internationally recognised credential.
+Unaccredited courses may offer introductory coaching skills at lower prices, but they do not prepare you for an internationally recognized credential.

 Training Hours and Depth of Curriculum

-More hours and practice mean higher prices, but also deeper learning.
+More hours and practice mean higher prices, but also more profound learning.
 ACC-level programs require a minimum of 60 hours and focus on core competencies and foundational skills.
-PCC-level programs require 125–150 hours or more and cover advanced techniques and specialised expertise.
+PCC-level programs require 125–150 hours or more and cover advanced techniques and specialized expertise.
 MCC-level development requires 200 or more total hours and focuses on mastery-level coaching over the long term.

 Programs with observed coaching sessions, structured feedback, and extensive practice labs cost more than lecture-style courses but deliver more value for serious practitioners.